 - Yg.
 1929, No. 50 -

 On the 28.
-July 1914, in the morning 11 clock, has with the Austro-Hungarian declaration of war against Serbia started the great war that one [1929 ...] to name something premature as World War II.
-The evening before, as an emissary of the German Social Democrats, there was a certain Hermann Müller went to Paris to suggest to the French comrades to protest in the Chamber against the war, in the same way as the Germans wished to do it in the Reichstag.
+July 1914, in the morning 11 clock, has with the Austro-Hungarian declaration of war against Serbia started the great war that one [1929 ...] is used to calling it a world war a little prematurely.
+The evening before, there was a certain ambassador for the German Social Democrats Hermann Müller went to Paris to suggest to the French comrades to protest in the Chamber against the war, in the same way as the Germans wished to do it in the Reichstag.
 It was the same miller who not quite five years later, in June 1919, signed the Treaty of Versailles as German Minister of Foreign Affairs, and who, after fifteen years, is today the German Chancellor.
 His then Paris Mission was doomed to failure because the party friends at home had meanwhile had to change their mind.
 We "slipped" into the war because there was no one to stop him.

 He would have been stopped, if not by the Social Democrats.
 Now, better than all those who have honestly studied the files since then, a master of representation has once again proved to us: Emil Ludwig in his book "July 14", Anyone who has read it will hardly be convinced of the German "innocence" anymore.
 Unfortunately, those who would have to read it first, our academics and students, should be so careful not to read.
 But one should no longer argue with any so-called educated person about the "question of guilt", which does not know Ludwig's book.

 As the main culprit considered and treated Ludwig the then Austrian Minister of the Foreign Counts Berchtoldwho threaded and instigated the war.
 As you can see, he intentionally leans back a bit on the German participants.
 But perhaps only to not disturb the factual impression, which is all the more imposing on it: that Wilhelm and his diplomats have to bear before history the decisive responsibility in the unleashing of the cadastral.